microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/cloudpconpremisesconnection.md

 Namespace: microsoft.graph

-Represents a defined collection of Azure resource information that can be used to establish on-premises network connectivity for Cloud PCs.
+Represents a defined collection of Azure resource information that can be used to establish on-premises network connectivity for cloud PCs.

 ## Methods